 This is well worth a visit.
 To visit the website of the Grand Aquarium, click here : Grand Aquarium Website

-This theme park is at Lanhelin, 46 km away and is a great day out for families with children.
+This theme park is at Lanhélin, 46 km away and is a great day out for families with children.
+Also an Aqua Fun Parc - Cobac Parc Website

 Mont St Michel is a magnificent abbey on an island.
 It was one of the first sites to be included on UNESCO's World Heritage List.
 Tmont st michelhis is busy but well worth a visit if you haven't already been to this most visited Tourist Attraction in France !
 The narrow streets can get busy in high season and you may find them difficult with very young children and buggies.
 If you have young children and are desperate to see it then it might be a good idea to try and get there as early as possible to avoid the crowds.